Is Therapy Right For Me? Finding Mental Health Support

 When you have a child who's struggling

 Adolescence can be a difficult and challenging time.
 Having a therapist to talk to about the challenges your child or teenager is facing can provide a sense of relief.
 You might have questions about your parenting style or how to help your child most effectively through their unique challenges.
 Therapists are trained to listen without judgment or bias and help you through your concerns with compassion and patience.
 Sometimes, simply having an outlet in which to express yourself can be all that you need to feel better.
-There are also options for family therapy in which you can join your child in sessions and work as a team to find solutions.
+There are also options for family therapy in which you can join your child in sessions and work as a team to find the right solutions for your child and for your family.

 Substance misuse

 Those living with substance use disorder may find that they need professional intervention to heal from their addiction.
 If you’re trying to stop drinking or using drugs, a therapist may be able to give you tools and techniques to accomplish this goal.
 Substance use disorder often coexists with other mental health challenges, like depression and anxiety.
 A therapist may address each of these concerns individually and help you identify the root of each one.
-Although substance use can seriously disturb your daily life, therapy can help you to understand your behavior and can offer solutions.
+Although substance use can seriously disturb your daily life, therapy can help you to understand your behavior and can offer the right solutions for you.

 iStock/courtneyk